 I learned a lot from these young adults when I developed a malignancy six years ago and felt some of the emotional turmoil that our applicants have experienced.
 I’d like to continue to support these applicants emotionally and financially, lend a medical hand if needed and appeal to you to support The Susan Fund so we can continue to help our children.
 Perhaps I need these students as much as they need me.

-Upon graduation, Brandon began his postgraduate life as a member of the Risk Management team in the Operations department of Bridgewater, the Westport-based hedge fund.
-He later requested a move from that team to increase his breadth of knowledge within the department.
-Brandon then went on to work on the Collateral Management team in Bridgewater’s Dedicated Middle Office following the Bank of New York Mellon’s agreement with the hedge fund to assist the Operations department with its day-to-day procedures.
+Upon graduation, Brandon began his postgraduate life as a member of the Risk Management team in the Operations Department of the Westport-based hedge fund, Bridgewater Associates.
+Brandon then went on to work on the Collateral Management team in Bridgewater’s Dedicated Middle Office following the Bank of New York Mellon’s agreement with the hedge fund to transform the day-to-day operations of the middle office.

 In November 2013, Brandon’s leukemia relapsed nearly 10 years after being in remission.
-After again receiving chemotherapy in the Smilow Cancer Hospital at Yale-New Haven and further treatment at the Memorial Sloan Kettering Cancer Center in New York, Brandon achieved full remission in April of 2014 following a bone marrow transplant.
+After again receiving chemotherapy in the Smilow Cancer Hospital at Yale-New Haven and further treatment at the Memorial Sloan Kettering Cancer Center in New York, Brandon achieved full remission in April of 2014, following a bone marrow transplant.
+Brandon’s doctors were very pleased and even a bit surprised by his quick rate of recovery following the bone marrow transplant.

 Diane Giannitti Karazulas